Assam Tea History & Health Benefits

 Today, tea plantations remain greatly affected by the explosive environment in Assam.
 In fact, the Militancy found within the region has had a momentous impact on Assamese exports, with many tea gardens abandoned due to uncertain conditions.
 Furthermore, tough competition in the international markets, falling prices and recurrent slumps have also damaged the local industry in recent years alone.

-Yet, despite this, Assam Loose Leaf Tea has developed from its humble beginnings to become a giant within the global market.
+Yet, despite this, Assam Loose Tea has developed from its humble beginnings to become a giant within the global market.
 Its incorporation into numerous different blends ensures that Assam is here to stay, and remains a key contender in worldwide tea trade.

 Health Benefits of Assam Tea